aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsx-to-docx/_index.md

 ---
 title: Java XLSX to DOCX - XLSX to DOCX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSX to DOCX in Java.
-Java Convert XLSX to DOCX saveformat.
-Java XLSX to DOCX format.
-Save XLSX to DOCX Java.
+Convert XLSX to DOCX quickly and easily with Aspose.Cells.
+Java XLSX to DOCX.
+Java Save XLSX to DOCX.
+Save XLSX as DOCX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSX to DOCX in Java., Java XLSX to DOCX saveformat., XLSX to DOCX Java., Java Convert XLSX to DOCX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSX to DOCX in Java., Save XLSX to DOCX using Java., Java XLSX to DOCX saveformat., XLSX to DOCX Converter., Java Save XLSX as DOCX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}